Nine weeks of dance, learning, creating and playing!

 Where do the kids play during the outdoor time?

 The nearest park, located only a block away from our facility, is located on Irving St. and Georgia Ave.
 NW.
 It has a small playground but a large open outdoor space and shaded area, perfect for the hot summer weather.
-The kids will enjoy not only free play time but also structured outdoor activities such as obstacle courses, jumping on beat, free dance, counting the beat in Spanish & French and more.
+The kids will enjoy not only free play time but also structured outdoor activities such as obstacle courses, jumping on beat, free dance, counting the beat and more.
 Another location, walking distance, that we will use is a park located on 11th and Monroe.
 During Summer Camp the kids enjoy Spray Park once a week.
 We typically visit the Spray Park at Kennedy Recreation Center.

 How do you keep an eye on our kids when outdoors?
 Safety first!

 When we are at our regular playground, Bruce Monroe park, we always have an officer on duty during outdoor play time.
 For our field trips, we make sure there are extra adults when public transportation is used.
 Each adult is assigned to a certain group of kids.
 The assigned teacher watches these kids but also always keeps an eye on the group.
 Each child will wear our bright and very colorful camp t-shirt.
 The kids will be accounted for on the way out of our facility and before we head back.

 What form of transportation do you use if they go on field trips?

 Each parent must sign a release form for each field trip.
 The form describes the day of the trip, the location and the type of transportation.
 We will use public transportation if the field trip is accessible and we will rent a van or small bus if the location is not accessible by public transportation.